syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Scrolling.md

 {% endhighlight %}
 {% endtabs %}

-Now, run the application to render the below output:

 You can also download the entire source code of this demo from [here](http://www.syncfusion.com/downloads/support/directtrac/general/ze/Scrolling-37722442).

+The `BringIntoView` method comprises of other optional parameters to decide on the way in which the child item should come into view.

+### Scroll to the child item with animation

+The second optional parameter `disableAnimation` in `BringIntoView` method decides whether the scrolling animation should be enabled or disabled when the child item comes into view.
+By default, the scrolling will be animated.

+* If the parameter value is `true`, scrolling animation will be disabled.
+* If the parameter value is `false`, scrolling animation will be enabled.

+{% tabs %}
+{% highlight c# %}
+private void BringIntoView_Clicked(object sender, EventArgs e) {
+    var count= viewModel.ImageNodeInfo.Count;
+    var data = viewModel.ImageNodeInfo[count-1];
+    // Here, the second optional parameter has been passed as true hence it will disable the animation TreeView.BringIntoView(data, true);
+}
+{% endhighlight %}
+{% endtabs %}

-#### Scrolls to the child item of the collapsed node
+### Scroll to the collapsed child item

+ The third optional parameter `canExpand` in `BringIntoView` method decides whether we need to expand and show the collapsed node or not when item passed for `BringIntoView` method which is in collapsed state.
+By default, this parameter value will be `false`.

- When scroll to the item which is in collapsed state, TreeView expands the particular node and scroll to the specified item by setting the `canExpand` parameter of `BringIntoView` method to `true`.
+ * If the parameter value is `true`, TreeView expands the collapsed node if it is collapsed and scroll to the specified item.
+ * If the parameter value is `false`, TreeView does not expand the collapsed node and only scroll for item which is not in collapsed state.

+{% tabs %}
+{% highlight c# %}
+private void BringIntoView_Clicked(object sender, EventArgs e) {
+    var count= viewModel.ImageNodeInfo.Count;
+    var data = viewModel.ImageNodeInfo[count-1];
+    TreeView.BringIntoView(data, false, true);
+}
+{% endhighlight %}
+{% endtabs %}

-#### Scrolls the item into specified position
+### Scroll the item into specified position

-The SfTreeView allows to position the scrolled item in the view by passing `ScrollToPosition` as parameter to the [BringIntoView](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~BringIntoView.html) methods.
+The fourth optional parameter `scrollToPostion` in `BringIntoView` method allows to position the scrolled item in the view.
 The scrolled item can take either of the four positions as explained below.
-The default position is Start.
+The default position is `Start`.

 * `Start`: Scroll to make the node positioned at the start of the view.
 * `MakeVisible`: Scroll to make a specified node visible in the view.
 If the specified node is already in view, scrolling will not occur.
 * `Center`: Scroll to make the node positioned at the center of the view.
 * `End`: Scroll to make the node positioned at the end of the view.
-Refer the below code snippet to scroll a item to a specific position.

 {% tabs %}
 {% highlight c# %}
-// Scroll to the data after expanding its parent node if it is in collapsed state. treeView.BringIntoView(data, false, true, ScrollToPosition.MakeVisible);
+private void BringIntoView_Clicked(object sender, EventArgs e) {
+    var count= viewModel.ImageNodeInfo.Count;
+    var data = viewModel.ImageNodeInfo[count-1];
     // Scrolls to the data item to make visible in the view. treeView.BringIntoView(data, false, false, ScrollToPosition.MakeVisible);
+}
 {% endhighlight %}
 {% endtabs %}